0xflux/Hells-Hollow/readme.md

 ![Hells Hollow SSDT hooking Windows 11 Rust](img/poc.png)

+### Limitations

+Thanks to some testing by [Xacone](https://github.com/Xacone), we now know that **HVCI** prevents writing to the `PspServiceDescriptorGroupTable ` structure; so this technique is blocked by HVCI.
+From my own testing, it appears that this is still resistant to both PatchGuard and HyperGuard under VBS.
+I used [ssde](https://github.com/valinet/ssde/) to load my driver whilst Secure Boot and VBS were enabled, of which it is my understanding should be enough to test it against HyperGuard.
+This was done with debug mode off, which should also allow PatchGuard full authority to detect and block (BugCheck) the technique.

 ## Setup

 I have uploaded this repo as a MVP for producing the technique (in RUst).
 If you are new to Rust, and simply want to get it up